zanebrzezinski/github_issues_viewer/readme.md

   just need to grab the contents of the field and configure the ajax request url accordingly.
   * "Time Ago" stamps for comment and issue submissions.
 Could have used a library, but would rather write the code out myself as it's pretty simple to accomplish.
+  * History.
+Would involve refactoring index component to fetch page by taking pagenum from history hash, which would allow using browser history to navigate through visited pages.
   * Styling.
 Always styling.
 In spending so much time looking at githubs issues pages, I've somewhat aped their droll styling.
 Needs some more spice at the moment.
   * Errors.
 Some are implemented, but one can never underestimate the end-user's